eLyiN/WikiNecro/Config.md

 #### GPX
-If `UseGPXPathing` is set to `true` and `GPXFile` is found, Evolution, updating, transferring, recycling and sniping will execute every second or based on the value in milliseconds for`DelayBetweenPlayerActions` (whichever is higher).
+If `UseGPXPathing` is set to `true` and `GPXFile` is found, Evolution, updating, transferring, recycling and sniping will execute every second or based on the value in milliseconds for`MinDelayBetweenSnipes` (whichever is higher).

 ## Location
 #### DefaultAltitude (Value)